Metro Tornado Warning Siren System

 When the sirens are activated:

-- Go inside a sturdy building to the lowest level,away from exterior walls Stay away from windows
+- If you're in the path of the storm, go inside a sturdy building to the lowest level,away from exterior walls Stay away from windows.

 - Cover your head